chrischristakis/ryflect/README.md

     - Display a pop up or something
 - [ ] Random message in writing box as a prompt
 - [ ] Styling
-- [ ] Change TEST_EMAIL in registration route to the user's actual email
+    - Consider web/mobile

 # Other
 - [x] Buy domain
 - [x] Look into host (Heroku, digital ocean)
 - [x] Start looking into https (certbot)
 - [ ] Scripts for running on prod
+- [ ] Change email to custom domain to hopefully avoid spam.
+    - If this doesn't work, look into DMARC

 # Future features
 - [ ] Time capsules